hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>This project developed a Jenga-playing assistant using a Franka Emika Panda robotic arm, combining computer vision for tower and brick detection, a custom MoveIt API for motion planning, and transfer learning on MobileNets for hand detection. </p>
+      <p>By combining computer vision for tower and brick recognition, a custom MoveIt API for motion planning, and fine-tuned MobileNet for hand detection, this solution empowers a Franka Emika Panda robot arm to play Jenga with finesse.</p>
     </div>
   </div>
 </div>